koolamusic/koolamusic.github.io/_drafts/block_versus_tent_churches.md

 ---
-title: It's House on the Rock, Not Tent on the Rock
+title: It's a House on the Rock, Not Tent
 layout: post

 ---